 One doesn’t expect much from a forest reserve that lies adjacent to the country’s highly industrialised commercial capital but SGNP broke through our reservations with its large expanses of untouched nature, a stunning tiger sighting and the marvellously hewn Kanheri Caves.
 Find out about other things to do in this travel blog.

-It wasn’t my first visit here.
-Like every native of Mumbai, I had been here at least twice in my childhood but my memories were vague, overlapping at points with Jijamata Udyan a.k.a.
+It wasn’t our first visit here.
+Like every native of Mumbai, we had been here at least twice in our childhoods but our memories were vague, overlapping at points with Jijamata Udyan a.k.a.
 Byculla Zoo, situated in South Mumbai.
 So, the only place that evoked concrete remembrances was the Kanheri Cave complex.
 And even then, it came as a surprise that there were 109 different caves in the mountainside, awaiting our awed exploration.

 SGNP is best explored on foot or on bicycles, if you have the stamina for it.
 But families tend to drive down.
 So did we.

 We parked more than a kilometre away from the caves to allow ourselves the opportunity to walk through the forest.
-Picturesque detours tempted me to stray from our route and I decided to return another time and do just that.
+Picturesque detours tempted us to stray from our route and we decided to return another time and do just that.
 But on that day, we walked straight ahead to Kanheri Caves, the morning coolness and the rustling leaves keeping us happy company.

 Kanheri, derived from ‘Krishnagiri’ or ‘black mountain’, was once a prominent Buddhist settlement and the caves were originally viharas, serving as the living, studying and meditating quarters of the Buddhists.
 Many of the caves are lined with Buddhist inscriptions, lofty statues with intricately carved features and paintings that remain unfinished in some caves.
 According to the government website, Kanheri has the largest number of rock-cut cave monuments in a single hill.